Moorings along Palma's Passeig Marítim near the Auditorium, reflecting the ban on party boats and a quieter harbor.

 Let's start with the obvious: For people living in the upper floors of the buildings on the Passeig Marítim who no longer want to spend the night to bass and chant, this is good news.
 Windows can be tilted again after a noisy summer night; you hear waves and market voices instead of continuous blasting.
 Those who prefer the fishermen's guitars in the morning or the gentle lapping of boats can breathe easier.

 But the decision has two sides.
 Operators who so far earned money with short trips, drinks and DJ decks now face economic restructuring.
+It is linked to Palma's package banning new licences for party boats.
 What alternatives will they get?
 Will they be redirected to a distant berth where passengers have to walk far or simply won't show up?
 Are there compensations, retraining offers or at least transition periods?
 The currently known notice does not say any of this.

 An even bigger formal gap: there is no clear definition of what exactly counts as a “party boat.”
 Is loud music and alcohol on board enough, or do rides with high spirits already qualify?
 Technical specifications are also missing — sound level limits, measurement points, operating hours.
-Without numbers the ban remains a blunt broom that can be swung in any direction.
+Without numbers the ban remains a blunt broom that can be swung in any direction, despite the re-tendering the pier at the Auditorium with strict conditions that has been published.

 And then enforcement: who measures, documents and sanctions a violation?
 A city enforcement patrol or the harbour police?
 Will decibel monitoring stations be installed, and will the measurements be public?
 In my memory of warm summer evenings on the Passeig Marítim, it was often the glaring blue light of a boat that helped when revellers went too far.
 Enforcement needs technology and personnel — both cost money.